The solution of the perturbed Tanaka-equation is pathwise unique: Proofs

-By Knight theorem, see Theorem 1.9 of Chapter 5 in \cite{Yor}, the processes $(B_{t+s}-B_t)_{s\geq 0}$ and $(\beta_{\eta(t)+s}-\beta_{\eta(t)})_{s\geq 0}$ constitute a two dimensional Brownian motion in its own filtration and, with a little extension of the original statement, independent of $\G_t=\F_{\rho(t)}$.
+By Knight's theorem (see Theorem 1.9 of Chapter 5 in~\cite{Yor}), the processes $(B_{t+s}-B_t)_{s\geq0}$ and $(\beta_{\eta(t)+s}-\beta_{\eta (t)})_{s\geq 0}$ constitute a two-dimensional Brownian motion in its own filtration and, with a little extension of the original statement, independent of $\G_t=\F_{\rho(t)}$.
 The independence follows from considering the conditional law given $\G_t$.

 Next, note that

 since $\eta(t)=\q{N}_{\rho(t)}$ is $\F_{\rho(t)}=\G_t$ measurable.